-- Amazing Technicolor Wildlife: Subverted in the first series where his fur is a gray silver.
-Played straight in the sequels (and the reprint covers of the first series manga) where his fur is blue like his son Weed and grandson Sirius, despite the fact that all three are still described as being silver.
+- Amazing Technicolor Wildlife: Averted in the first series where his fur is a gray silver.
+Subverted in the sequels (and the reprint covers of the first series manga) where his fur is blue like his son Weed and grandson Sirius, despite the fact that all three are still described as being silver.

 - But Now I Must Go: Leaves Daisuke and the rest of his life behind in episode 8 to join the pack travelling across Japan in search for strong dogs to defeat Akakabuto with.

 - Berserker Tears: When he fights Moss, believing he killed Ben.
 Also towards Akakabuto at the climax battle.

 - Charles Atlas Superpower: Especially apparent when he picks up Moss the 200 pounds Mastiff like its nothing and slams him to the ground.
 Gets even worse later on when he... somehow, manages to grab Benizakura (a guy almost the size of a bull) and jump with him several feet into the air as if the latter was a feather.

 - Chekhov's Skill: His harsh underwater training comes in handy when he's fighting Kurotora, whose breed's only weakness is water.